Created a visual design language, UI, and design patterns for the Smart Compliance platform

 My Role & Responsibilities

 I was the lead on all the visual design and interaction design for Smart Compliance.
-Designers on my team were part of regular design reviews and critiques that helped me refine and improve the design.
-I did the work to provision and implement Abstract for the team.
+Designers on my team participated in regular design reviews and critiques, which helped me refine and improve the design.
+I provisioned and implemented Abstract for the team.

 Context & Problem

-We were developing a new product and platform and needed to create a visual design and design patterns to support the new product and bring a modern user interface to the product.
+We were developing a new product and platform that required a new visual design and supporting design patterns.
+Our goal was to deliver a modern user interface.

 The Work

-Starting from the ADP’s Global Styleguide for typefaces and colors, I created a new Visual Design Language.
-It Included design patterns and components with a centralized asset repository and version control for team efficiency.
+Starting with ADP’s Global Styleguide for typefaces and colors, I created a new visual design language.
+This included design patterns and components, as well as a centralized asset repository with version control to improve team efficiency.

 Outcome & Results

-Launched a tested and validated visual design, creating a new, modern, and usable interface.
-Deployed a centralized, version-controlled design system to streamline workflows for designers and developers.
+I launched a tested and validated visual design, creating a new, modern, and usable interface.
+I also deployed a centralized, version-controlled design system to streamline workflows for designers and developers.

 The Problem